vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 * **Introduce a vdk-meta-jobs plugin**

 * **Provide a way to manage job dependencies**
-    - A user wants to execute jobs in a strict order.
+    - Execute jobs in a strict order.
 For example, one wants to ingest data from two different sources into the same database table and read all the data only when both ingests are successful.
-    - A user is able to execute a Meta Job with some specified arguments
+    - Execute a job from another job with some specified arguments

 ### Non-Goals